Kevin-JHG/Group5-Rapid-Reservation/UserStories.md

   -	Acceptance Criteria:
     -	The system should flag reservations with special requests, allowing the staff to review and make appropriate accommodations.
     -	Special requests should be clearly displayed alongside the customer’s reservation and order details.
-These user stories focus on the staff's ability to efficiently manage reservations, orders, and customer communications, ensuring smooth restaurant operations.